 The Vancouver International Children’s Festival Society stands by our Land Acknowledgement statement that was created following the leadership of local Indigenous people.
 Our organization is committed to our collective responsibility to fully implement the 94 Calls to Action and the 18 Calls for Justice.

-Definition of Cultural destruction
+Definition of Cultural Genocide

 UN Definition of Genocide